THE HISTORY OF MECCA | home

 Quran 106:1 For the covenants by the Quraish, 2 Their covenants journeys by winter and summer,- 3 Let them adore the Lord of this House,

-Is it reasonable to believe that Yahweh would consign His temple to be situated in a valley, 1400 kilometers away from the temple He had His people build in the Holy Land of the prophets and patriarchs, where it would be inundated by 5 feet of urban floodwater that is always laced with sewage?
+Does it seem reasonable to believe that Yahweh would consign His temple to be situated in a valley, 1400 kilometers away from the temple He had His people build in the Holy Land of the prophets and patriarchs, where it would eventually be inundated by 5 feet of urban floodwater that is always laced with sewage?

-Or would He consign His temple to be built with a temple mount, situated on a hill (God's "footstool"), as the true record of the temple in the Holy Land of the prophets and patriarchs of the one true God YHWH was?
+Or would He more likely consign His temple to be built on a temple mount, situated on a hill (God's "footstool"), as the true record of the temple in the Holy Land of the prophets and patriarchs of the one true God YHWH was?

 To our Muslim friends, please research the history of Mecca for yourself.
 Much of the preceding material is derived from the Religion Research Institute, and the book “Islam: in the Light of History”, penned by Dr. Rafat Amari after his extensive, 20 year, full-time study of the history of Arabia, Mecca and Islam.
 This whole subject might be described as something of a wikileaks of Islam.
 Dr. Amari's first language is Arabic and his research included original source materials.